deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Hzzkvk!"
 Bedu snapped, then mellowed his tone.
 "I tell you this as a colleague of three years: the subject of your species' remarkable intelligence is the focus of frequent discussion among the Corti, and may I say that you yourself are a type specimen for the exact qualities that we find so fascinating.
 Nevertheless there is a time for *not* asking questions, and this is one such, hmm?"

 Hzzkvk was practically glowing with pride.
-"Why…thank you Bedu!" he said.
+"Why...thank you Bedu!" he said.

 "Indeed.
 Please be so kind as to man the scoop field should we need to bring them aboard?"